quinncheong/quinncheong.github.io/posts-book-reviews/_posts/2021-01-20-why-we-dream.markdown

 date:   2021-01-20 00:00:00 +0800
 category: Book reviews
 ---
 First book of the year completed.
 Didnt manage to finish my 2020 book goals and lagged behind by 2 books.
-Here is one of the books that was on the backlog.
+Here is one of the books that were on the backlog.

 {% highlight ruby %}
 Title: `Why We Dream: The Science, Creativity and Transformative Power of Dreams`